Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Wren 		(http://wren.io/)
 Extra information:

-- Press "Space" to see all the viewports at the same time
+- Press "V" to see all the viewports at the same time
 - Use "Empty object" to create an empty object, which will be a child of the currently selected object
 - You can add mesh components to an object, and assign them their material and mesh
 - Using "Import File" or "Drag and drop" on files will add them to the assets folder of the project.